d-protsenko/tutorials/quickstart/how_to_start.md

 ### Add custom Features

-Copy the zip archives of the Feature you built to the "features" folder of the Server.
+Copy the zip archives of the Features you built to the "features" folder of the Server.

 ```console
 $ cp Items/project-distribution/*.zip ItemsServer/features